loeeeee/immich-in-lxc/README.md

 First, create a LXC normally.
 Make sure there is reasonable amount CPU and memory, because we are going to install and compile a lot of things, and it would not hurt to give it a bit more.
 For a CPU-only Immich server, there should be at least 8 GiB of storage, and a NVIDIA GPU one should have at least 16 GiB to have it installed.
 However, once one starts using Immich, it will create a lot of caching, so don't forget to resize the LXC volumes accordingly.

-Also, there is no need for a privileged container, if one does not plan to mount file system directly inside the LXC container.
+Also, there is no need for a privileged container, if one does not plan to mount a file system directly inside the LXC container.

 This tutorial uses `Ubuntu 24.04 LTS` LXC image as a base.
 Things will differ in different distro, though.